awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/md-create-dataset-existing-dataset-sdk.md

       )

       parser.add_argument(
-          "dataset_arn", help="The S3 bucket that contains the manifest file."
+          "dataset_arn", help="The ARN of the dataset that you want to copy from."
       )